Tupac Shakur: 1988-1991: Early career

-In January 1991 Shakur debuted under the stage name 2Pac on Digital Underground, under a new record label, Interscope Records, on the group's January 1991 single "Same Song".
+Shakur debuted under the stage name 2Pac on Digital Underground, under a new record label, Interscope Records, on the group's January 1991 single "Same Song".
 The song was featured on the soundtrack of the 1991 film Nothing but Trouble, starring Dan Aykroyd, John Candy, Chevy Chase, and Demi Moore.
-The song opened the group's January 1991 EP titled This Is an EP Release, while Shakur appeared in the music video.

-Shakur's early days with Digital Underground made him acquainted with Randy "Stretch" Walker, who along with his brother, dubbed Majesty, and a friend debuted with an EP as a rap group and production team, Live Squad, in the Queens, New York.
+He also appeared with the group in the film, marking Shakur's first film appearance credited as a cameo by the Digital Underground.
+"Same Song" opened the group's January 1991 EP titled This Is an EP Release, while Shakur appeared in the music video.
+Shakur's early days with Digital Underground made him acquainted with Randy "Stretch" Walker, who along with his brother, dubbed Majesty, and a friend debuted with an EP as a rap group and production team, Live Squad, in Queens, New York.
 Stretch was featured on a track of the Digital Underground's 1991 album Sons of the P. Becoming fast friends, Shakur and Stretch recorded and performed together often.

-2Pacalypse Now
+1991-1993: 2Pacalypse Now

-Shakur's debut album, 2Pacalypse Now—alluding to the 1979 film Apocalypse Now—arrived in November 1991.
-Some prominent rappers—like Nas, Eminem, Game, and Talib Kweli—cite it as an inspiration.
-Aside from "If My Homie Calls", the singles "Trapped" and "Brenda's Got a Baby" poetically depict individual struggles under socioeconomic disadvantage.